ikerexxe/ikerexxe.github.io/_posts/2022-12-19-passkey-central-auth.md

 uid=805400005(joe@ipa.test) gid=805400005(joe@ipa.test) groups=805400005(joe@ipa.test)
 ```

 Congratulations!
 You've succesfully authenticate as `joe` using the passkey.
+Besides, while performing the authentication a Kerberos ticket has also been granted.

 # LDAP